Gateway to Greenpoint

 |Project Location:||Northwest corner of Greenpoint and Kingsland Avenues|

-In 2018, through a competitive process, the Newtown Creek Alliance (NCA) was awarded $30,428 by GCEF to generate a community-driven conceptual site plan and associated materials related to the potential future development of a 13,000 square feet city-owned parcel at the northwest corner of Greenpoint and Kingsland Avenues as public green space.
-The parcel was previously owned by the New York City Department of Environmental Protection and was given to the community during the renovation of the City’s Newtown Creek Wastewater Treatment Plant.
+In 2018, though a competitive process, the Newtown Creek Alliance was awarded $30,428 by GCEF (and provided $1,250 in matching funds) to generate a community-driven conceptual site plan and associated materials related to the potential future development as public green space of a city-owned parcel at the northwest corner of Greenpoint and Kingsland Avenues.
+The 12,000 square foot parcel was previously owned by the New York City Department of Environmental Protection and was given to the community during the renovation of the City’s Newtown Creek Wastewater Treatment Plant.
+The development of the site as green space would create an entry point to adjacent open space projects, including the Kingsland Wildflowers green roof, the Newtown Creek Nature Walk (phases 2 and 3 scheduled for completion by 2021), and restoration along North Henry Street Public Basin (ongoing).
+The project would also provide a model for incorporating open space and ecological value into active industrial areas.

 In Greenpoint, new waterfront parks will transform the Newtown Creek (Curbed New York, August 22, 2019)